zhanyang01/Fun-Language-5622/README.md

 2. Enroll for courses on the language of choice varying in terms of difficulty (basic, intermediate, advanced)

-3. User can attempt the proficiency assessment found in each level once they feel confident (can do practice assessments before attempting the test)
+3. Users can attempt the proficiency assessment found in each level once they feel confident (can do practice assessments before attempting the test)

 4. Achievements to be unlocked for completing courses and passing assessments

 ## Scope of Project:
-The Fun Language App allows for users to have a fun experience learning a new language of interest.
+The Fun Language App allows users to have a fun experience learning a new language of interest.

 ## Features to be completed by mid-June:
 * Authentication (login and registration)